sv4u/Vim-as-an-IDE/README.md

 To simply save a file without exiting, enter Normal mode, type `:w` and press enter.
 To exit the file without saving changes, enter Normal mode, type `:q!` and press enter.

 ### Make and Running Code
 Vim allows you to run shell commands without closing the editor.
-To run a shell command in Vim you type `:!` followed by the shell command in NormalCommand mode.
+To run a shell command in Vim you type `:!` followed by the shell command in Normal mode.
 This allows you to run and test your code without exiting Vim.

 If you have a Makefile then Vim can run it for you.
-Typing `:make` in Normal command mode will run the Makefile.
+Typing `:make` in Normal mode will run the Makefile.
 In addition, using `:make` to compile a program allows you to use the command `:copen` to open a window with a list of all the compilation errors.
-To close that window, simply type `:cclose` in Normal command mode.
+To close that window, simply type `:cclose` in Normal mode.

 ## Creating the Vimrc File